 Cuts into 10-12 slices.

 Measure 50g each of plain flour, vegetable oil and white cooking fat (I used Trex) into the bowl of a food processor or mini chopper.
 Process until smooth.
-Store unused paste in a jar at room temperature.
+Store unused paste in a jar in the fridge.
+Bring out of the fridge for a few minutes before using.